microsoft/lage/docs/docs/Guide/scopes.md

 Scoping a task runner can speed up the process especially if there are distinct clusters of packages that are not related to each other within the repository. `lage` has a `scope` option that allows the task running to proceed up to the packages found that matches the `scope` argument.
 This is a string matcher based on the name of the packages (not the package path).

-> It is important to note that depedendents and dependencies refer to the package & task.
+> It is important to note that dependents and dependencies refer to the package & task.

 ## Scoped builds with all its dependents